fodorbalint/PathMaker/readme0.md

 <img align="top" src="References/2024_0725_6.svg" width="11" /><img src="References/spacer.svg" width="1" /><img align="top" src="References/corner 1 4 stair.svg" width="6" />

 In order to make the 1B area, we need to exit at the second black field, and a stair pattern will be drawn from there.
-Again, the distance can be increased:
+Again, the distance can be increased, the area is now 2B:

 <img align="top" src="References/corner 2 5 stair.svg" width="7" />